openfisca/openfisca-doc/en/install.md

 - install them with `pip install` with or without a virtualenv

 It's up to you to choose what suits you the best.

-## On Microsoft Windows

-The Conda installer adds by default the commands `conda` and `python` to the system PATH.

-We recommend using [ConEmu](https://conemu.github.io/) instead of the default console.